Davies-Magare/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5 prints all local and environmental functions and variables script 6 creates a local variable
 Script 7 creates a global variable
+Script 8 adds 128 to the value of a variable